opentrack/opentrack/README.md

 # Downloads

-For the latest releases visit: <<https://github.com/opentrack/opentrack/releases>> .
-You will find the software there as well as the source code.
+For the latest releases visit: <<https://github.com/opentrack/opentrack/releases>>.
+Currently installers and portable versions for Windows are available for each release.

 # Tracking sources